-The commissioning of DAWN is scheduled for 2023/2024.
+The commissioning of DAWN takes place in 2023/2024.
 The fuels produced will be used to demonstrate various possible use cases.
 For example, Swiss International Air Lines will be the first airline to fly on Synhelion’s solar kerosene.
-After building the industrial demonstration plant DAWN, Synhelion plans to commission the first commercial solar fuel plant in Spain, which will be able to produce 1,25 million liters of solar fuel per year.
+After building the industrial demonstration plant DAWN, Synhelion plans to commission the first commercial solar fuel plant in Spain, which will be able to produce 1’000 tons of solar fuel per year.

 Total mirror surface area: 1’500 m2

 Solar input power: 600 kW